Contents

 In terms of priorities, the need to avoid risk related to compliance and the overall health and safety for its staff, will take priority over other factors.
 It will for example, be acceptable for NHSCFA to acquire and undertake research of bulk data sets providing it does not expose the organisation or individuals to undue compliance risks.
 This permits the organisation to undertake its functions which will be integral to its success in achieving its strategic objectives.

-Therefore a balanced assessment is taken of risks, as in many cases there are risks attached to both doing something and doing nothing.
-The ‘do nothing’ option may often impose greater risk.
+Therefore a balanced assessment is taken of risks, as in many cases there are risks attached to both doing something or doing nothing.
+The ‘do nothing’ option could give rise to a greater risk.

 Risks are managed in accordance with the organisation’s Risk Management Policy.
-Non-Corporate risks are reviewed monthly by the Leadership Team (LT) and escalated to the Senior Management Team (SMT) where it is considered the risk should potentially be recategorised as corporate.
-Corporate risks are reviewed by Risk Register Review Group and recommendations are taken forward/actioned by the SMT.
+Operational (non-corporate) risks are reviewed monthly by the Leadership Team (LT) and escalated to the Senior Management Team (SMT) where it is considered it should potentially be recategorised as a corporate risk.
+Corporate and emerging risks are discussed as part of the quarterly divisional Performance & Appraisal Panel meetings and reviewed by Risk Register Review Group where recommendations are taken forward/actioned by the SMT.

-Responsibility for reviewing and approving the NHSCFA’s Risk Appetite Statement lies with the Board via the Audit, Risk & Assurance Committee.
+Responsibility for reviewing and approving the NHSCFA’s Risk Appetite Statement rests with the Board via the Audit, Risk and Assurance Committee.

 Risk Approach